 Dr Sparkes is the Commissioner for Environmental Sustainability in Victoria, a role she has held since July 2014.
 Dr Sparkes is an expert in environmental management, governance, public sector management and stakeholder engagement.
 She has held senior operational roles in the private sector with BHP and Brambles, and executive roles in the public sector with the Department of Sustainability and Environment and WorkSafe Victoria.
 Dr Sparkes is an experienced company director having previously served on the board of South Gippsland Water and as Chair of Sustainability Victoria.

-Mr Weir is a barrister with more than thirty years’ experience in workplace law.
+Mr Weir is a barrister with more than thirty years’ experience in personal injury and insurance litigation.
 He has worked as a Partner of Slater and Gordon and was a Senior Legal Counsel for the Victorian Workcover Authority.
 Mr Weir has consulted for Wisewould Mahony and was a senior associate for Hall and Wilcox.